How to read the guide

 TA - Tex Avery / RC - Robert Clampett / CJ - Chuck Jones

-Additional years following the directors' credits indicate when black-and-white cartoons were colorized.
+Additional years following the directors' credits indicate when black and white cartoons were colorized.
 The 1968 process involved tracing every other frame or so, coloring them in by hand, and then reshooting them over colorized copies of the backgrounds, essentially creating a very stilted, ugly final film.
 The 1990s process involved a computer adding color to the original animation.
-A number of the black-and-white cartoons are in the public domain, but for some reason public domain video releases have also used the 1968 versions, even though those are still copyrighted by Warner Bros.
-For video releases that are listed, titles without an asterisk include the original black-and-white version, while titles with an asterisk include the 1990s version.
-The 1968 versions have never been officially released on home video (see below for public domain explanation).
+A number of the black and white cartoons are in the public domain, but for some reason public domain video releases have also used the 1968 versions, even though those are still copyrighted by Warner Bros.
+For video releases that are listed, titles without an asterisk include the original black and white version, while titles with an asterisk include the 1990s version.
+The 1968 versions, meanwhile, have never been officially released on home video (see below for public domain explanation).

-The notation BR following the directors' credits indicates when color cartoons were reissued in the studio's "Blue Ribbon" series.
+The notation BR following the directors' credits indicates a color cartoon that was reissued in the studio's "Blue Ribbon" series.
 From 1943 to 1956, the process involved removing the individual shorts' title and credits sequence, replacing them with a uniform title card at the end of the standard Warner Bros. bullseye opening.
 Only very recently has Warner Bros. started restoring these cartoons with their original title sequences.
 For video releases that are listed, titles with two asterisks include the original print of the cartoon with its original title sequence.

 Mel Blanc: Porky Pig, Daffy Duck